-In these pages, I will be sharing information about my books and some articles I’ve had published, plus stories, and related activities (workshops, speaking engagements), especially those dealing with the happiness theme and storytelling.
+In these pages, I will share information about my books and some articles I’ve had published, plus stories, and related activities (workshops, speaking engagements), especially those dealing with the happiness theme and storytelling.

-I recently added an article: Living with Lymphoedema, to help those who have difficulty finding information about this affliction, which I’ve lived with for about 30 years.
+I recently added: Living with Lymphoedema, to help those who have difficulty finding information about this affliction, which I’ve lived with for about 30 years.

 Living with lymphoedema has never stopped me finding interesting things to do, such as my writing and ceramic artwork.